LSU-UE4/UE5-Level-Design/setting-up/README.md

 ##### `Step 11.`\|`UE5LD`| :large_blue_diamond: :small_blue_diamond:

 Now press the <kbd>Submit</kbd> button to send these local files to the **Depot** on the server.
 The first pop-up will show the ignore file working.
 It should list the files not marked for add.
 This is exactly what we want.
 If you don't get this go back to the previous step and make sure your `.p4ignore` is set up correclty.
+Press the <kbd>OK</kbd> button to continue.

 ![files being ignored by submit](images/listIgnoreFiles.png)